 Enjoy pineapple diced and eaten just like that, or cook it with shrimp or beef in a stir-fry.
 Pineapple is delicious grilled or served on yogurt.
 You really can’t do pineapple wrong.

 But pineapple is not just delicious.
 Pineapple is full of health benefits including the following:

 Vitamins and minerals.
-Pineapples are low in cholesterol and loaded with fiber, potassium, phosphorus, Vitamin A, Vitamin C and calcium.
+Pineapples are low in cholesterol and loaded with fiber, potassium, phosphorus, Vitamin A, Vitamin C, and calcium.

 Mucus buster.
-Nobody likes talking about mucus, but pineapple contains bromelain which can help break up mucus within the body.
+Nobody likes talking about mucus, but the pineapple contains bromelain which can help break up mucus within the body.
 If you have a nasty cough, pineapple can help rid your body of gunky yucky stuff.
 This, combined with the high Vitamin C content of pineapples, makes pineapple the perfect thing to crack open when you have a cold.

 Gum and bone health.
 Pineapple can strengthen your gums and bones.

 Eye health.
 Pineapple can prevent macular degeneration, a cause of vision loss in adults.

 Aids in digestion.
 That bromelain which helps break up mucus can also help the pancreas in the digestive process.
 It has protein-digesting properties that do a lot of good in the body.

 Now that we’re all craving pineapple, did you know you can grow your own?

 If you live someplace cold, you’ll need to do this indoors, but it can be done.
 Get yourself a large pot, some soil, water, and the top of a pineapple.
 Put the top of the pineapple in the soil, add water and be patient.